bartoszstec/bartoszstec/README.md

 I'm open to collaborations, projects, and tech discussions! 🚀

-⚡ Fun fact: I like GYM
+⚡ Fun fact: I like GYM, I can code and deadlift.